shahzeb79/terraform/README.md

-# Provision AKS cluster using Terraform via Service Principal [ Part1, Task 3 ]
+# Write a Terraform Project consuming terraform code from one module to deploy an AKS and X namespaces inside of the cluster based on terraform variable “namespaces” [type list(string)] [ Part1, Task 3 ]

-In this project, we will be creating AKS cluster the right way by using service principle.kubeconfig and service principle will be generated after the terraform plan and secret will be upload to keyvault to be used further.
+In this project, we will be creating AKS cluster with 3 name spaces provided as list in terraform.tfvars file.

 ## Below resources will be created using this terraform configuration:-
 - Resource Group
 - Service Principle
 - AKS cluster using the SPN
+- 3 Namespaces
 - Azure key vault to store the client secret
 - Secret uploaded to key vault
-- kubeconfig for AKS
+- Kubeconfig for AKS

 ## Pre-requisites